fabricio-garcia/ravenous/README.md

 ## Getting Started

-> To get a local copy up and running follow these simple example steps.
+> To get a local copy up and running follow these simple example steps:

 ### Prerequisites